ntua-el19709/ntua_image_video_processing/README.md

 - **Lab 1:** Study of the Laplacian Pyramid.
 - **Lab 2:** Study of NN models for image classification.
-- **Lab 3:** Tracking by detection algorithm based on YOLO and SORT algorithms.
+- **Lab 3:** Tracking by detection algorithm based on YOLOv3 and SORT algorithms.

 For full description of the exercises read README.md file in each directory.